Beating OpenBLAS and MKL in FP32 Matrix Multiplication From Scratch

+TL;DR In this tutorial we’ll optimize matrix multiplication step by step on CPU achieving over 1 TFLOPS on wide range of matrix sizes.
+The final optimized implementation is simple, scalable code that outperforms both OpenBLAS/MKL and works for arbitrary matrix sizes.
 By efficiently parallelizing the code with just 3 lines of OpenMP directives, it’s both scalable and easy to understand.
 The implementation hasn’t been tested on other CPUs, so I would appreciate feedback on its performance on your hardware.
-Although the code is portable and targets Intel Core and AMD Zen CPUs with FMA3 and AVX instructions (i.e., all modern Intel Core and AMD Zen CPUs), please don’t expect peak performance without fine-tuning the hyperparameters, such as the number of threads, kernel, and block sizes, unless you are running it on a Ryzen 7700(X).
-Additionally, on some Intel CPUs, the OpenBLAS implementation might be notably faster due to AVX-512 instructions, which were intentionally omitted here to support a broader range of processors.
-Throughout this tutorial, we’ll implement matrix multiplication from scratch, learning how to optimize and parallelize C code using matrix multiplication as an example.
-This is my first time writing a blog post.
-If you enjoy it, please subscribe and share it!
-I would be happy to hear feedback from all of you.
-This is the first part of my planned two-part blog series.
-In the second part, we will learn how to optimize matrix multiplication on GPUs.
-Stay tuned!
+Although the code targets a wide variety of processors with FMA3 and AVX2 instructions, please don’t expect peak performance without fine-tuning the hyperparameters, such as the number of threads, kernel, and block sizes, unless you are running it on a Ryzen 7700(X).
+Additionally, on some Intel CPUs with AVX-512, the OpenBLAS implementation might be notably faster due to AVX-512 instructions, which were intentionally omitted here to support a broader range of processors.

 Intro